SecondSonConsulting/Renew/README.md

 A means to initiate the script (typically a LaunchAgent)

-## Thank you!
-This project is made possible by the awesome folks on the MacAdmins slack for their support and community projects.

-It should be obvious to anyone familiar with [Nudge](https://github.com/macadmins/nudge) that this project is heavily influenced by it.
-Thank you Erik Gomez for providing your hard work to the community for free.

-A huge thanks to Bart Reardon for creating and maintaining [Swift Dialog](https://github.com/bartreardon/swiftDialog).
-Without this tool, Renew would not have been possible.

-A resounding shoutout to all of the members of the MacAdmins community for their guidance and education on all things macOS, especially the gurus in the #scripting channel for their endless patience and assistance as we worked to increase our scripting knowledge. @pico @scriptingosx @Brock Walters @Josh Rickets and many more I'm probably forgetting.
-Thank you for your patient guidance on all things macOS.

 ## Screenshots
 ### Notification Mode Default User Experience
 ![Renew Notification Example Image](https://github.com/SecondSonConsulting/Renew/blob/main/Example%20Screenshots/Renew-NotificationDefault.png?raw=true)